 1.5 Laboratory Control Sample (LCS)

 LCSs were analyzed at the proper frequency for the number and types of samples analyzed (one per batch of 20 samples).
 Three LCSs were reported.
-The recovery results were within the laboratory specified acceptance criteria; however, it was noted that calcium was not included in the LCS spike for batch 18I0068.
-Therefore, the concentrations of calcium in the associated samples were J qualified as estimated.
+The recovery results were within the laboratory specified acceptance criteria.